jonahbebko/fbait-emu/README.md

 ## Extra Notes

-FURRYBAIT will detect out-of-range memory addresses however **it will not detect out-of-range registers.** There are plans to add this detection, although the program will error out either way.
+FURRYBAIT will automatically detect out-of-range registers at assembletime and memory addresses at runtime.

 A URCL compiler will eventually be implemented.